dave-hudson/c8/doc/c8_natural_operator_exeq.md

 auto operator !=(const natural &v) const noexcept -> bool;
 ```

-Determines if the value of this object (left hand side of the operator) is not equal to `v` (right hand side of the operator).
+Determines if the value of this object (left hand side of the operator) is not equal to the value of `v` (right hand side of the operator).

 ### Return Value ###

-* `true` if the value of this object is not equal to `v`.
+* `true` if the value of this object is not equal to the value of `v`.
 * `false` if it is equal.

 ### Exceptions ###